puppetlabs/puppet-rfc/pep-2.Iteration/iteration.md

 This is easily achievable with an expression based grammar; it is only a matter of different validation to make the semantics match 3.1, and can thus be turned on/off as an experimental feature.

-[[a]](#cmnt_ref1)Luke Kanies:

-I'd like to at least think about whether we could do an approach that didn't require full functionality in the attached block.

-E.g., I know that arrays could be done with string expansion, but could hashes?
-Could we get the other functions out of it?

-* * * * *

-Henrik Lindberg:

-I am not envisioning full functionality either; i.e. classes and define not allowed in block which leaves resources and expressions.
-Also probably not allowed to collect (that is instad another form of iteration/predicate - only an idea at this stage).

-* * * * *

-Luke Kanies:

-Ah.
-I assumed that block was full code.
-If it can only hold resources, that changes it quite a bit, I think.
-That is, if we're going for that reduced use case, I think we can get there with less features added to the language.

-Any chance we could have a phone call about this or something?
-Maybe we discuss it at the Wednesday morning (PDX time) meeting?

-* * * * *

-Henrik Lindberg:

-Andy and I are speaking at a Ruby meetup (wednesday) and then PuppetCamp Stockholm (Thurs).
-Friday is first opportunity.

-I understand what you are after (or at least I think so :) - supporting the bare minimum first, but without getting painted into a corner wrt other possibilities.
-Must be backwards compatible, and should use syntax palatable by real/typical users.
-There is one proposal that is implemented, and the "pipe" + "type" looks like it is also implementable (but requires a few more iterations before completed).
-Then we have two proposals which both can be reduced to a minimal case, while also being extensible in the future.

-* * * * *

-Henrik Lindberg:

-regarding "full code" - allowing classes to be created (and some other types of statements would be very bad).
-The way to achieve this is to assert what was parsed and validate the types of statements/expressions.
-(This makes it flexible, and easy to experiment with going forward).

-* * * * *

-Luke Kanies:

-I think this is not good.
-I think the blocks either need to support the full scope of the language, or they need to be a new syntax that makes it clear that they're not full language.

-That's why I like the string expansion version - it's obviously limited.

-* * * * *

-Henrik Lindberg:

-This thread took place some time ago, and the document is now reworked with a lot more detail.
-However - The blocks are "full language", but just as for other types of conditional logic, it should not be allowed to create classes or defines.
-There is no technical reason to limit other types of expressions/statements.

-Suggest that this particular discussion thread is resolved and that we start over with a full review. ok?

-* * * * *

-Luke Kanies:

-Yeah, I feel a bit lost in these docs.
-Starting with a clean slate seems reasonable.

-[[b]](#cmnt_ref2)Henrik Lindberg:

-added "using type as a function"

-* * * * *

-Henrik Lindberg:

-Updated to use function reference style

-[[c]](#cmnt_ref3)Luke Kanies:

-Can I see some examples of this?
-I don't understand.

-* * * * *

-Henrik Lindberg:

-This came from your comment in the other document; maybe I misunderstood the intent...

-* * * * *

-Luke Kanies:

-Ah, ok.
-Thanks.